-Certain prescription drugs must be pre-approved before you get them at a pharmacy, in order for the plan to provide benefits.
-Your provider can ask for a pre-approval by faxing a pre-approval form to us.
-This form is on the pharmacy section of our website at premera.com.
+Certain prescription drugs must have prior authorization before you get them at a pharmacy.
+The list is on our website at premera.com.
+Your provider can ask for a prior authorization by faxing an accurately completed prior authorization form to us.
+This form is also on the pharmacy section of our website.